jordanwuuuu/NasaDailyImageScroller/README.md

 Application also allows you to view any image on any date.

 ## Features to be added
 - Bookmarking
+- Bookmarking access page
 - Saving images to device
-- Infinte scrolling
+- Infinite scrolling
 - Mobile friendly version

+## Bugs to fix
+- Why does it make double requests on initialisation
+-